liblime/jspec/README.md

   - name       : module name string
   - init       : called to initialize a module
-  - formatters : hash of formatters merged with JSpec.formatters
+  - reporters  : hash of reporters merged with JSpec.reporters
   - utilities  : hash of utility functions merged with JSpec.defaultContext
   - matchers   : hash of matchers merged with JSpec's core matchers via JSpec.addMatchers()
   - DSLs       : hash of DSL methods; for example DSLs.snake contains before_each, after_each, etc.